 Configure the agent

-The most important part of agent configuration is to ;give your app a descriptive name.
-New Relic uses this app name to aggregate metrics when you have multiple apps or servers.
+The most important part of agent configuration is to give your app a descriptive name.
+New Relic uses this app name to aggregate metrics when you have multiple apps or hosts.
 The agent also includes a variety of configuration options to further customize your installation.

 Extend your instrumentation